MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-onboard-devices.md

 ### Local script for Windows 10 and 11

 You can use a local script to onboard Windows client devices.
-When you run the onboarding script on a device, it creates a trust with Azure Active Directory, if that trust doesn't already exist; enrolls the device in Microsoft Intune, if it isn't already enrolled; and then onboards the device to Defender for Business.
+When you run the onboarding script on a device, it creates a trust with Azure Active Directory (if that trust doesn't already exist), enrolls the device in Microsoft Intune (if it isn't already enrolled), and then onboards the device to Defender for Business.
 If you're not currently using Intune, the local script method is the recommended onboarding method for Defender for Business customers.

 > [!TIP]
 > We recommend that you onboard up to 10 devices at a time when you use the local script method.